Defiance (metal band): Beyond Recognition (1991–1992)

 The band went into the studio with Rob Beaton to record their third album in 1991, but problems arose when Steev Esquivel's drug addictions became over the top and he left the group.
 He was briefly replaced by former Militia vocalist Matt Ulrickson, but the band was dissatisfied with the results and fired him.
 The now cleaner Esquivel returned to the band, but this led to the delay of the recording of the album.

 Defiance's third release Beyond Recognition was finally released in 1992.
 Straying away from the band's original thrash trappings, the band explored extremely technical songs with odd time signatures and off the wall song structures, even experimenting with jazz fusion elements, but while remaining true to the thrash metal formula.
 This coupled with the much improved production made for it to be considered Defiance's best work by many fans.
 It was by far the band's most critically acclaimed album, but due to a lack of support from Roadracer and a shifting musical atmosphere, it suffered in sales especially in America (though sales in Europe and Japan were still substantial).
 The personal management for the artist, Defiance, during the period including the albums, Void Terra Firma and Beyond Recognition, was Greg Burnham of FTC Entertainment Group.

 Around this time Roadracer began to apparently treat the band poorly.
 The band was denied a tour of Europe with Sepultura, where the band still had a substantial audience.
 Jim Adams and Matt Vander Ende left the band after the album's tentative single, "Inside Looking Out" (featuring guest vocals from David White of Heathen), was denied single or video release.
 They were replaced by Brian Wenzel and Mike Bennet respectively.
-Matt Vander Ende briefly joined Laaz Rocket, and later in 2004 he moved to New York City to become the drummer for the Broadway show Wicked.
+Matt Vander Ende briefly joined Lȧȧz Rockit, and later in 2004 he moved to New York City to become the drummer for the Broadway show Wicked.
 Jim Adams returned to the band shortly after he left and Mike Bennet was replaced by Tyson Leeper.
 The band did a short American tour, with Leeper leaving and being replaced by Paul Palmer in the process.